Otakon 2014 Hall Costume Contest

 - There will be an online registration for the 2014 contest.
 Those who register online will be able to sign up for a judging slot before the convention as well.
 This will happen within two weeks of the convention.
 If you register online and do not sign up for a time slot online, you will still be able to sign up for a time slot at the convention.
 All time slots not claimed will be open to at con registrations at noon on Friday and Saturday afternoon at the Hall costume Contest Office.
 There will be 80 slots for the weekend's contest.
 50 slots will be available online and 20 adult will be available at the convention on a first come first serve basis along with 10 youth.
 All judging time slots will be available on a first come, first served basis until all slots are claimed.

 - Groups from the same series are welcome to enter.
 While keeping in a theme (Villains group or various Final Fantasies) are welcome but random characters from different series are discouraged.

 - Entries will be separated into four categories:

 - Youth - individual or group consisting primarily of children 13 years of age and under, as well as their parents, guardians, or other individuals deemed appropriate by the Hall Costume Contest Coordinator.
 The the designer and the primary constructor of the costume must be 13 years of age or younger, as well as any model, unless otherwise approved by the Hall Costume Contest Coordinator.
 Parents are required to accompany children 13 years of age and younger during the Hall Costume Contest.

-- Novice - One to Three major Craftsmanship related awards.
+- Novice - Zero to Three major Craftsmanship related awards.
 This does not include judges awards or honorable mentions.

-- Journeyman - Four to Five Craftsmanship awards.
+- Journeyman - Four to Six Craftsmanship awards.

-- Craftsman - Six or more Craftsmanship awards.
+- Craftsman - Seven or more Craftsmanship awards.

 - Costumes that have won any major awards at any convention may not be entered in the Hall Costume Contest unless major (%50 or more) work has been improved or worked over with photographic proof of the changes.